trolit/owom/README.md

 const mappedUsers = owom.map<User, IUserDto>(users).to(UserMapper);
 ```

-There is also an option to resolve mappers by registering them using IoC container like [inversify](https://github.com/inversify):
+There is also an option to resolve mappers by registering them using IoC container, e.g. [inversify](https://github.com/inversify):

 ```ts
 import { Container } from "inversify";